funnicus/reaktor-pre-assignment-2021-rest/README.md

 ### productInfoList.ts
 Serves the product information for the category requested by the client, reading the information from the json files in data_files folder.

+The React frontend can be found in the client folder!

 ## Instructions